dtaghavi/100daysofcode/README.md

 Since I am limited to the number of characters on Twitter I will be posting a bit more of my thoughts and the things I went over at the end of the day here on Git Hub.

-Initially I will be working on "The Complete 2020 Web Developer Bootcamp" created by @LonderBrewer which I purchased from Udemy.
+Initially I will be working on "The Complete 2020 Web Developer Bootcamp" created by @LondonAppBrewer which I purchased from Udemy.

 From there I will take that knowledge and create my own CV.
 Afterwards I will decide what technologies / languages I would like a better understanding of or more information.